mattfenwick/upanddowntheriver/README.md

 ```
 cd upanddowntheriver/deploy

+NAMESPACE=my-fave-namespace
+IMAGE_TAG=v0.3.0
-./deploy.sh my-fave-namespace
+./deploy.sh $NAMESPACE $IMAGE_TAG
 ```

-Figure out how to expose the `up-and-down-the-river` service!
+Note: this exposes an `up-and-down-the-river` service, you may want to expose it differently depending on your setup!